Camera

 I’ve been using photography to document my travels for over a decade and, like most tech-aficionados, I’ve been experimenting with a variety of tools in order to find the right fit for my needs.
 I think my first serious attempt in regard of photography was back at the time when Canon’s 450D was still a thing.
 I worked with that camera for many years and tried to get the most out of it, up until the point where its technical limitations became too much of downside.
 Eventually I upgraded to the 7D and while I understood the advantages over the 450D, my main motivation for switching to it was the inspiring work of a very good friend of mine that used the 7D as his daily-driver.
 Little did I know that equipment alone isn’t going to get me where he was, heh.

 However, after a short period of time I decided to sell the 7D again.
-The results I got from it weren’t on par with my expectations and the CF cards started to burn big holes into my pockets – not to mention the lenses I had accumulated so far.
-Canon lenses weren’t cheap and with the Camera’s 1.6x crop factor I failed to get the results I was looking forward to, no matter the lens.
+The results I got from it weren’t on par with my expectations and the CF cards started to burn big holes into my pockets – not to mention the lenses I had accumulated at that point.
+Canon lenses weren’t cheap and with the Camera’s 1.6x crop factor I often missed to get the results I was expecting.

 Luckily, roughly around the same time, Sony released a camera that appeared to

-check all those boxes that I wished for: A more-or-less light camera with
+check all those boxes that I wished for: A more-or-less lightweight camera with

-interchangeable lenses that ideally shoots 35mm full-format photos on cheap SD
+interchangeable lenses that ideally shoots 35mm full-frame photos on cheap SD

 cards.
-And after a few months of consideration (and price adjustments) I decided
+After a few months of consideration (and price adjustments) I decided to

-The Alpha turned out to be the best choice I ever made in terms of photography
+The α7 turned out to be the best choice I ever made in terms of photography

 gear.
-In fact, it was my daily-driver for the next years to come.
-I had a
+It became my daily-driver for the following years.
+I had a beautiful

-beautiful collection of adapted Voigtlaender and Zeiss lenses for it, and even
+collection of adapted Voigtlaender and Zeiss lenses, and even though I sometimes

-though I sometimes missed the ability to just press the shutter button and get a
+wished for the ability to just press the shutter button and get a 100% (or at

-deal-breaker back then.
-I surely missed capturing many interesting moments, but
+back then.
+I surely missed out capturing many interesting moments, but I

 least they looked that way to me.